Chess to be recognised as a Sport by Sport England!

 This can be done if Secretary of State for Digital, Culture, Media and Sport

-The Rt Hon Matt Hancock MP helps the English Chess Federation to get this recognised by Sport England.
+The Rt Hon Matt Hancock MP and the English Chess Federation take action to get this actioned by Sport England.

 You can contact Matt directly